 The painting on the left was painted on wood in 1518 for Pope Paul III, Farnese collection and in 1731 the collection was brought to Naples and the painting is registered as the Madonna of Divine Love by Raffaello in the catalog of the Capodimonte Museum.

 Since 1850 many Art Historians believe that this painting is by Raffaello’s pupil Gianfrancesco Penni, but in 2015 the Museum still attributed it to Raffaello.

 The painting on the right is a painting bought in 1871 in Rome by an American Lady with the story by Monsignor Nardi at the Vatican that it was the 1514 original painting on canvas by Raffaello for Signor Leonello Pio da Carpi.
-Than it was in the collection of Taddeo Barberini and at his death, in 1647, his wife Anna Colonna Barberini went in the convent and build a Monastery and brought this painting with her.
+Than it was in the collection of Taddeo Barberini and at his death, in 1647, his wife Anna Colonna Barberini entered the convent and pursued to build the Monastery where she brought this painting.
 In 1861 during the Unification of Italy the State sequestered the Monastery, that became a prison, and the painting was sold to the American Lady and it remain in the same family for more than one hundred years.
 In 1982 I had the request to research the history and find the answer if it was painted by Raffaello.